Brighton railway station

-The station was built by the London & Brighton Railway in 1840–41, initially only connecting Brighton to Shoreham-by-Sea, westwards along the coast, in May 1840.
-In September 1841, it was connected inland to Haywards Heath and London Bridge via the new Clayton Tunnel; then in 1846 to the county town of Lewes to the east via the London Road Viaduct.
-The railway became the London, Brighton & South Coast Railway in 1846 following mergers with other railways with lines between Portsmouth and Hastings.
+With 14.5 million passenger entries and exits in 2023-24, Brighton is the busiest station in East Sussex, the second busiest in South East England and the seventh-busiest station in the country outside London.

-With 14.5 million passenger entries and exits in 2023-24, Brighton is the busiest station in East Sussex, the second busiest in South East England, and the seventh-busiest station in the country outside London.
+History

-History and development
+The London & Brighton Railway (L&BR) built a passenger station, goods station, locomotive depot and railway works on a difficult site on the northern edge of Brighton in 1840–41.
+This site was 0.5 mi from, and 70 ft above, the sea shore and had involved considerable excavation work to create a reasonable gradient from Patcham Tunnel.

-The London & Brighton Railway (L&BR) built a passenger station, goods station, locomotive depot and railway works on a difficult site on the northern edge of Brighton.
-This site was 0.5 mi from, and 70 ft above the sea shore, and had involved considerable excavation work to create a reasonable gradient from Patcham Tunnel.
+The station initially only connected Brighton with Shoreham-by-Sea, westwards along the coast, in May 1840.
+In September 1841, it was extended inland to and London Bridge, via the new Clayton Tunnel; then to the county town of Lewes to the east via the London Road Viaduct in 1846.
+The railway became the London, Brighton & South Coast Railway in 1846, following mergers with other railways with lines between Portsmouth and Hastings.